PySimpleGUI/PySimpleGUI/readme.md

 This feature of the Python language is utilized ***heavily*** as a method of customizing forms and form Elements.
 Rather than requiring the programmer to specify every possible option for a widget, instead only the options the caller wants to override are specified.

-Here is the function definition for the MsgBox function.
+Here is the function definition for the Popup function.
 The details aren't important.
 What is important is seeing that there is a long list of potential tweaks that a caller can make.
 However, they don't *have* to be specified on each and every call.

-    def MsgBox(*args,
+    def Popup(*args,
                button_color=None,
                button_type=MSG_BOX_OK,
                auto_close=False,